Kris Austin: Minister of Public Safety (2022–2024)

-On October 13, 2022, Austin was appointed as the Minister of Public Safety following Dominic Cardy's resignation as the Minister of Education and Early Childhood Development, which had caused Bill Hogan, the former public safety minister, to take his place.
+On October 13, 2022, Austin was appointed as the Minister of Public Safety following Dominic Cardy's resignation as the Minister of Education and Early Childhood Development, which caused Bill Hogan, the former public safety minister, to take his place.

-In December 2023, Mayor Allan MacEachern of St. Stephen's declared a state of emergency due to an increase in homelessness along with the recent death of a homeless person in the municipality.
+In December 2023, Mayor Allan MacEachern of St. Stephen declared a state of emergency due to an increase in homelessness along with the recent death of a homeless person in the municipality.
 The provincial government was accused of failing to offer housing and social services as part of the declaration.
 The municipality has a population of just over 4,000, 70 of whom are homeless.
-Shortly following the state of emergency, Austin terminated it, calling it disappointing and likened it to car accidents by saying, “People die all the time in car accidents, and we do not declare state of emergencies for that.”
-He later reaffirmed this by emphasizing that the situation wasn't severe enough to constitute a state of emergency.
-The ensuing disagreement between Austin and MacEachern led to Austin proposing that St. Stephen provide shelter for the homeless, which MacEachern claimed to have already tried doing through a homelessness committee with council approval.
-However, according to MacEachern, the province later deemed the selected property to be used unsuitable, resulting in a temporary halt in the project.
-Austin made additional comments in which he put the blame of the homeless man's death on Liberal policies, stating, "All of these issues that we're facing today is based on Trudeau policies, leftist agendas, that is degrading our society that we're seeing right across the country."
+Shortly following the state of emergency, Austin terminated it, calling it disappointing and likening it to car accidents by saying, “People die all the time in car accidents, and we do not declare state of emergencies for that.”
+He later reaffirmed this by emphasizing that the situation was not severe enough to constitute a state of emergency.
+The ensuing disagreement between Austin and MacEachern led to Austin proposing that St. Stephen provide shelter for the homeless, which MacEachern claimed to have already tried through a homelessness committee with council approval.
+However, according to MacEachern, the province later deemed the selected property unsuitable, resulting in a temporary halt to the project.
+Austin made additional comments in which he blamed Liberal policies for the homeless man's death, stating, "All of these issues that we're facing today is based on Trudeau policies, leftist agendas, that is degrading our society that we're seeing right across the country."